micahcochran/recipe-crawler/README.md

 The cookbooks are output into a single JSON file that is named `cookbook.json`.
 If that file name already exists it will name it `cookbook-1.json` and so on.

+`taste.py` can perform simple queries on the `cookbook.json` on the command line.
+This includes querying the names of the attributes, the attributes, length, and viewing a recipe at a particular index number.

 Information about the design and future improvements is [recipe-crawler.py](in the source).
 This still needs some fine tuning to improve the algorithm so that it will more quickly get the recipes and put the license information into the file.